 Historically, learning has been designed to meet the needs of diverse learners through specialized programs.
 The needs of special education, talented and gifted students, MLLs, and culturally specific groups have often been addressed by separate programs, specialized staff, or strategies that address the challenges facing some students.
 Designers of inclusive learning experiences recognize that every learner is different.
 Differences are the norm; therefore, the notion of accessibility expands dynamically to meet needs across the range of human diversity.
 (Graduate Portrait p.23) Equitable outcomes and closing the opportunity gap for our historically underserved Multilingual Learners is our district priority.
 To keep our graduate portrait promise for MLLs they must always be at the center of our decisions and instructional priorities.

 With strong partnerships and collaboration between ELD specialists, core teachers and support staff we can meet the unique needs of our MLL students and together help them attain the graduate portrait promise.

 As part of the ELD Department restructure, Title III requirements have moved to the Funded Programs Department.
-The ELD Academic Program will oversee the initial student language screener and all of the English language development instructional PD, Newcomer, & EB instructional support.
+The ELD Academic Program will oversee the initial student language screener and all the English language development instructional PD, Newcomer, & MLL instructional support.

 By the Spring of 2022, 3rd grade reading: Close achievement gap, accelerate growth for our underserved students of color moving from 44% to 60% meeting or exceeding growth expectations as measured by end of year MAP.